0xChijioke/pooldive/README.md

 ## Problem Statement

-In the rapidly evolving DeFi landscape, users often face challenges in understanding and analyzing pools across different protocols.
-Pooldive addresses this problem by providing a centralized platform for efficient pool exploration and analysis.
+In the DeFi landscape, users often face challenges in understanding and engaging with pools across different protocols.
+Pooldive aims to address this problem by providing a centralized platform for efficient pool exploration and participation.

 ## Quickstart